arcanelabsio — zsh — Getting started with drive_sync_flutter

 Getting started with drive_sync_flutter

 Zero to a working Google Drive sync in about ten minutes.
+(Legacy — drive_sync_flutter is frozen; new code should use cloud_sync_drive.)

 Install